Sue-Holding/Git-GitHub-and-Terminal/README.md

-#<font color="pink"> Git, GitHub and Terminal - Research Uppgift</font>
+# Git, GitHub and Terminal - Research Uppgift

-This is my first ReadMe file to my *first* project creating and opening a file from a *terminal*
+This is my first ReadMe file to my *first* project creating and opening a file from a *terminal*.

 As you can see I am learning how to use **Markdown** which might become easier than **HTML**.